Sterile neutrino: Dirac and Majorana terms

 Sterile neutrinos allow the introduction of a Dirac mass term as usual.
 This can yield the observed neutrino mass, but it requires that the strength of the Yukawa coupling be much weaker for the electron neutrino than the electron, without explanation.
 Similar problems (although less severe) are observed in the quark sector, where the top and bottom masses differ by a factor of 40.

 Unlike for the left-handed neutrino, a Majorana mass term can be added for a sterile neutrino without violating local symmetries (weak isospin and weak hypercharge) since it has no weak charge.
 However, this would still violate total lepton number.

-It is possible to include both Dirac and Majorana terms: this is done in the seesaw mechanism (below).
+It is possible to include both Dirac and Majorana terms; this is done in the seesaw mechanism (below).
 In addition to satisfying the Majorana equation, if the neutrino were also its own antiparticle, then it would be the first Majorana fermion.
 In that case, it could annihilate with another neutrino, allowing neutrinoless double beta decay.
 The other case is that it is a Dirac fermion, which is not its own antiparticle.

 To put this in mathematical terms, we have to make use of the transformation properties of particles.
 For free fields, a Majorana field is defined as an eigenstate of charge conjugation.
 However, neutrinos interact only via the weak interactions, which are not invariant under charge conjugation (C), so an interacting Majorana neutrino cannot be an eigenstate of C. The generalized definition is: "a Majorana neutrino field is an eigenstate of the CP transformation".
 Consequently, Majorana and Dirac neutrinos would behave differently under CP transformations (actually Lorentz and CPT transformations).
 Also, a massive Dirac neutrino would have nonzero magnetic and electric dipole moments, whereas a Majorana neutrino would not.
 However, the Majorana and Dirac neutrinos are different only if their rest mass is not zero.
 For Dirac neutrinos, the dipole moments are proportional to mass and would vanish for a massless particle.
-Both Majorana and Dirac mass terms however can appear in the mass Lagrangian.
+Both Majorana and Dirac mass terms however can be inserted into the mass Lagrangian.